Just updated for 2022.

 3. The First Date Approach

-This is not the first date.
+This is not a first date.
 Your interviewer does not want to hear that you like pina coladas and getting caught in the rain.
-Many recent grads misconstrue the question and talk too much about their personal lives and hobbies (especially if the question is asked as “ tell me something that’s not on your resume” or “ tell me something unique about you”.)
+Many recent grads misconstrue the question and talk too much about their personal lives and hobbies (especially if the question is asked as “tell me something that’s not on your resume” or “tell me something unique about you”.)

 This is probably because many only have admissions and other school-related interview experience (clubs, programs, etc.).
 For these types of interviews, there is much more interest in who you are as a person.
 In job interviews, focus on who you are as a professional unless asked about hobbies or outside pursuits.